ace-jc/selfOS/README.md

 Data will all be hosted locally and will periodically encrypt and backup to remote multi-cloud data repositories.

 <h2>Top level organization:</h2>
+Each category below contains functionality to organize this area.
+Some areas might be related and relationships between categories are automatically linked when possible.
+For example, pets taken to vet impact a calendar date, but also impact finance with some cost.
+This data graph will be further explained in later documentation.

 ![top level organization](https://raw.githubusercontent.com/ace-jc/selfOS/main/images/sections.png)